Kommander Orsus Zoktavir

-- Blunderbusss - Range 8, POW 12 gun
+- Blunderbuss - 8" range, POW 12 gun

-- Lola - RNG 2, P+S 16 melee weapon
+- Lola - 2" reach, P+S 16 melee weapon

-- Warcaster - This model comes with a bunch of special rules, most notably being really awesome at everything.
+- Warcaster - All warcasters come with a stack of standard special rules - most notably being awesome.

 - Tough - When this model is disabled, roll a d6.
 On a 5 or 6, remove 1 damage point from this model; it is no longer disabled and becomes knocked down.
 While knocked down this model loses Tough.